Selection Procedures in Competitive Admission: Analysis

+\cref{theo:characterisation} shows that in the unique symmetric equilibrium, the test used is maximally accurate but minimally difficult, as long as it reveals some payoff-relevant information.
+It is illustrated in \cref{fig:two}.
+The selection procedures used in equilibrium are therefore suboptimal for the firms. in the sense that a monopolist acting on behalf of the two firms would choose a different strategy.
+In particular, it would choose a higher difficulty level and would not accept after a low signal.\footnote{Note that the monopolist would not necessarily maximise difficulty either as this could entail too few accepted candidates.
+For a monopolist, the choice of difficulty level trades off the expected productivity conditional on the high signal with the unconditional probability of accepting candidates.}

+If the set of feasible tests is sufficiently rich, at the equilibrium test, $\int_{\Theta}\theta\pi_{\sigma^*,d^*}(\theta)dF=0$.
+Therefore, in equilibrium, we have $\alpha(h)=1$ and $\alpha(l)=0$.
+Under that strategy, the firms best reply to their signals in equilibrium.
+In that case, the equilibrium we have found is also an equilibrium of a game with an alternative timing where firms do not commit to an acceptance rule but decide whether to accept only after having seen the test result.

+While accuracy and difficulty are partial orders for an arbitrary $\Theta$, they are not when the state is binary, $\vert\Theta\vert=2$.
+In this case, any two binary tests are comparable in difficulty or in accuracy (or both). \cref{theo:characterisation} therefore also gives a characterisation of the equilibrium tests for arbitrary restrictions on the feasible tests when the state is binary.
+The equilibrium test is the least difficult test among the tests that are undominated in accuracy and provide payoff-relevant information.\footnote{Binary types can be integrated directly in the formalism of this paper by having a $\pi_t(\theta)$ being constant above and below some threshold type $\theta^*$ for all tests $t$.
+In this case, the types below $\theta^*$ are indistinguishable and similarly for the types above $\theta^*$.
+Therefore, the types are effectively binary.}

+\cref{theo:characterisation} follows from the selection into tests.
+I first show that there is positive selection into a more accurate test.
+Intuitively, higher productivity agents benefit relatively more from a more accurate test regardless of the strategy employed.
+Because any candidate equilibrium has zero profits, any deviation that attracts only positive types is profitable.

-To prove \cref{prop_diff}, I show that selection into an easier test in equilibrium is positive.
+I also show that there is positive selection into an \textit{easier} test.
 Consider the case where both firms use the easiest minimally informative test in equilibrium and consider a deviation to a harder test.
 To make this deviation successful, firms must make their acceptance rule more lenient as no candidate would want to choose a more difficult with harsher acceptance rule.
-But when raising the acceptance probability at low signals in the more difficult test, the agents most likely to benefit from that selection procedure are low productivity agents.
+But when raising the acceptance probability at the low signal in the more difficult test, the agents most likely to benefit from that selection procedure are low productivity agents.
 Indeed, they are the agents most likely to generate low signals.
 Therefore, the selection into the more difficult \textit{and} more lenient acceptance rule is negative.